 In order to enjoy Epcot, especially on the weekend, arrive when the park opens.
-Be sure to pack plenty of sunscreen as there is not a lot of shade in this park.
-And as you already know, you should pack a stroller.
+You’ll also want to pack plenty of sunscreen.
+While there are plenty of things to do at Disney’s Epcot with toddlers and preschoolers, there’s not a lot of shade.
+It’s also very spread out.
+As a result, you should pack a stroller.
 The World Showcase promenade is 1.2 miles going one way; little legs will get tired fast.
-Heck, even I get tired after a few laps around Epcot.

-Upon arrival into the park, skip the “golf ball” ride.
+There are several rides and experiences for toddlers and preschoolers at Disney’s Epcot.
+Once you enter the park, skip Spaceship Earth (which looks like a golf ball).
 Everyone rushes to that as soon as they enter.
 The line will be much shorter when you leave the park and it will be the last attraction you can enjoy for the day.
-Instead, head past Spaceship Earth (that’s the golf ball) and to the right towards The Land and The Sea Pavilions.
-These areas offer a ton of fun for your little ones in Epcot.

 When your little one gets hungry, check out one of these spots for great snacks on a budget:

 The Land Pavilion is home to Living with the Land, a fun and educational attraction.
-Have your kids ever seen a nine pound lemon?
-The Land is also home to the Garden Grill where your little ones can dine with Mickey, Chip & Dale and a few other Disney pals.
-You need reservations in advance to dine at The Garden Grill; be sure to make those if you plan on visiting by calling 407-WDW-DINE.
+The Land is also home to the Garden Grill where families can dine with Mickey, Chip & Dale and a few other Disney pals.

-When you are finished in these areas of Epcot, it will be time to explore the World Showcase.
-Touring the countries of World Showcase is possible with kids, especially if you pace yourselves.
-Inside the World Showcase, you will find plenty of Disney characters in their countries of origin (Winnie the Pooh and Tigger in England, Belle and Beast in France and many more).
-Don’t skip the Gran Fiesta Tour Starring the Three Caballeros in Mexico.
-Or, as my kids call it, The Donald Duck ride.
+One of the other best reasons to visit Epcot with toddlers and preschoolers is to explore the World Showcase.
+Touring the countries of World Showcase is possible, especially if you pace yourselves.
+Inside the World Showcase, you will find plenty of Disney characters in their countries of origin (Winnie the Pooh and Tigger in England, Belle and the Beast in France and many more).

 Many of the countries in the World Showcase offer shows as well.
-The acrobats in China are amazing and a family favorite, and the street performers in France will have your little ones in awe.
+The acrobats in China are amazing and a family favorite and the street performers in France will have your toddlers and preschoolers in awe.
 Check your daily times guide or My Disney Experience to find out when the shows are during your visit.

 Where to Find Kidcot Fun Stops